On the Kontsevich integral for knotted trivalent graphs: Eliminating the divergence

 This is indeed the case: the integral is $0$ for any diagram on two parallel strands that contains any short chord, since $d(z_k-z_k')=0$.
 For long chords, the highest long chord can be paired up with the one ending on the other strand, as in the proof of \ref{mvcrits}.
 The reason for this is that their difference commutes with any short chords that occur in the renormalization part, by the Locality Lemma \ref{loc}.
 Now we can use the same estimates as in Proposition \ref{mvcrits} to finish the proof.

 To prove invariance under rigid motions of vertices, let us assume that all edges are outgoing.
 All other cases are proven the same way after inserting the appropriate sign changes.
-Similarly to the needle case, we can assume that the part we shrink consists of two parallel strands at horizontal distance $\varepsilon$.
+Similarly to the case of critical points, we can assume that the part we shrink consists of two parallel strands at horizontal distance $\varepsilon$.
 We need to prove that the difference of the values of $Z_2$ for the two pictures shown below tends to zero as $\varepsilon$ tends to zero.

 For the value corresponding to the left picture, just like in the needle case, we can assume that there are no short chords connecting the two parallel strands.
 The long chords ending on the parallel strands come in pairs, with the same sign, and their coefficients are the same in the limit.
+These pairs commute with any short chords in the renormalization part by Lemma \ref{loc}.
+Also, by the vertex invariance relation, each sum of a pair of such chords equals one chord ending on the top vertical edge, which, from the right side integral, will have the same coefficient as the former sum, as $\varepsilon \to 0$.
+This concludes the proof.